m0nkmaster/groove-cli/documentation/features/full-spec.md

 * Per-note pitch with simple resample, per-note velocity 0–127
 * Per-track delay with time division, feedback, mix
 * Visual patterns and coded patterns in Rhai
-* Save and load to TOML, including coded pattern references
+* Save and load to YAML, including coded pattern references

 ## Non goals for v0.1